1870332922/CUCoreLib.KrokMP.SaveHotfix/README.md

 - BepInEx 5.4.23.5
 - KrokMP 4.0.1
 - CUCoreLib 1.0.3-alpha

+Special thanks to the following players for helping test this project:
+下雪吃火锅
+叶er

 The hotfix was also designed to work with CUCoreLib nightly 1.0.4, but the tested baseline is CUCoreLib 1.0.3-alpha.